eriiire/LambdaStepCompute/Presentation.md

 ---

 In summary, each phase and its corresponding steps have been executed successfully, meeting all set objectives.
-The LambdaStepCompute component has proven that it can efficiently run R code in parallel, store and aggregate results, and do so in a scalable manner.
+The LambdaStepCompute component has proven that it can efficiently run code in parallel, store and aggregate results, and do so in a scalable manner.
 This POC serves as a foundation for the future development and deployment of the WSSR-Model Project.

 ---
 ### WSSR-MODEL-SPLIT
+---
+### Current Description of the Model

+- A json containing the number of simulation repetitions (default number is 10) is passed to wssr_model.R script.
+Simulation value might be used elsewhere in the program (something to look out for)

+- wssr_model.R sources 01_output.R

+- 01_output.R then sources 06_patient-generators.R which in turn sources other R scripts (script details not important).

+- 06_patient-generators.R creates `envs` and `out` objects which are of datatype `list` and `character`. `envs` is a list of environment data, while `out` is created with the line - `out <- capture.output(envs)`

+- This is used in the 01_output.R to create the csv output file template.

 ---
 #### Objectives